hashicorp/terraform-provider-azurerm/website/docs/r/resource_group_cost_management_view.html.markdown

 The following arguments are supported:

 * `accumulated` - (Required) Whether the costs data in the Cost Management View are accumulated over time.
-Changing this forces a new Cost Management View for a Subscription to be created.
+Changing this forces a new Cost Management View for a Resource Group to be created.

 * `chart_type` - (Required) Chart type of the main view in Cost Analysis.
 Possible values are `Area`, `GroupedColumn`, `Line`, `StackedColumn` and `Table`.